emilmirzayev/fm-ai-face-generator/readme.md

 ## Overview

 This tool generates AI faces for Football Manager, compatible with NewGan and similar AI face pack installers (FMRTE).
 It uses the DeepInfra API to create realistic player faces based on various ethnic groups and facial characteristics.
 The image generation model is Flux ('schnell' by default).
-You can obtain your DeepInfra API key from [here](https://deepinfra.com/)
+You can obtain your DeepInfra API key from [here](https://deepinfra.com/).

+Short tutorial on how to use: https://www.youtube.com/watch?v=vldujOEPWoo

 ## Requirements